Learning T-conjugated stabilizers: The multiple-squares dihedral StateHSP: Representation preliminaries

 Because $D^0$, $D^2$ and $D^j\otimes D^k$ for $j,k\in\{1,3\}$ decompose into one-dimensional irreps, and therefore cannot be faithful, they also define representations of the quotient $\mathbb{Z}_2\times\mathbb{Z}_2$:

 which are well defined since the RHS does not depend on what value of $v$ is supplied.
+Hence the subscript $\mathcal{C}$ alludes to the fact that we will later use this representation to pick out the conjugacy class of the reflection associated with the hidden involution.
 We can explicitly diagonalize these representations using the eigenstates $|\pm\rangle$ of the $X$ operator and the Bell states

 The result, making use of the $\mathbb{Z}_2\times\mathbb{Z}_2$ characters $C^{q,p}$, is

 \textit{Parity measurements -- } We will make significant use of parity measurements, which we define by the partial isometries